HQSquantumsimulations/qoqo_qryd/_sources/src/execution.rst.txt

    # Run the program with  0.1 substituting `angle`
    expecation_values = program.run(backend, [0.1])

-The QuantumProgram can be run in the same way with the qoqo_qryd ``SimulatorBackend`` when all quantum operations are replaced by sequences of operations directly supported by the QRydDemo hardware.
+Note: The QuantumProgram can be run in the same way with the qoqo_qryd ``SimulatorBackend`` when all quantum operations are replaced by sequences of operations directly supported by the QRydDemo hardware.
+However, in order to use the qoqo_qryd ``SimulatorBackend``, a device needs to be defined first, as shown in the SimulatorBackend subsection of  :doc:`qrydspecifics`.

-To distinguish between a command returning expectation values and a program returning register the comman ``run_registers`` is used here.
+In general, to distinguish between a command returning expectation values and a program returning register the command ``run_registers`` is used here.

 .. code-block:: python